jundalisay/sp/content/en/research/darwin/origin/chapter-04g.md

 Nevertheless, according to my view,  -->

-Varieties are incipient species, as species in the process of formation.
+Varieties are incipient species.
+- These are species being formed.

-How, then, does the lesser difference between varieties become augmented into the greater difference between species?
+How do the few differences between varieties grow into the bigger difference between species?

+This is seen in:
+- species showing well-marked differences.
+- varieties showing slight and ill-defined differences.
-That this does habitually happen, we must infer from most of the innumerable species throughout nature presenting well-marked differences; whereas varieties, the supposed prototypes and parents of future well-marked species, present slight and ill-defined differences.
+  - These are the prototypes and parents of future well-marked species

+Mere chance might cause:
-Mere chance, as we may call it, might cause one variety to differ in some character from its parents, and the offspring of this variety again to differ from its parent in the very same character and in a greater degree; but this alone would never account for so habitual and large an amount of difference as that between varieties of the same species and species of the same genus.
+- one variety to differ in some character from its parents
+- the offspring of this variety again to differ from its parent in the very same character and in a greater degree

+But this alone would never account for so habitual and large an amount of difference as that between varieties of the same species and species of the same genus.

 As has always been my practice, let us seek light on this head from our domestic productions.
 We shall here find something analogous.